-1. It’s not an automated process: We can’t rely on willpower.
+We can’t rely on willpower.
 It is important to set up a process for automatic transfers.
-It’s less likely that we will miss the money, if it is automatically whisked from our paycheck.
-Money can be transferred to our retirement fund or savings accounts.
+It’s less likely that we will miss the money if it is automatically whisked from our paycheck.
+Money can be transferred to our retirement fund or saving accounts.

-3. We don’t have separate accounts: Having separate accounts can be a good way to avoid tapping money for inappropriate usages.
-Online banks often allow us to have multiple accounts at no costs.
-We may actually give name to each of the accounts, such as holiday, property taxes, new car fund, vacation and others.
+Having separate accounts can be a good way to avoid tapping money for inappropriate usages.
+Online banks often allow us to have multiple accounts at no cost.
+We may actually give a name to each of the accounts, such as holiday, property taxes, new car fund, vacation, and others.
 Dipping into nameless savings accounts is very easy to do, causing us to spend money excessively.

-5. Rewards are not saved: We should use cash back rewards for all our expenses and balance should be paid in full each month.
+We should use cashback rewards for all our expenses and balance should be paid in full each month.
 Rewards can be transferred regularly to IRA or our savings accounts.

-6. Excess money isn’t automatically diverted: This is related to automatic payment.
-Each time debt is paid off, service is disconnected and subscription is cancelled, we should divert monthly payment into our savings accounts.
+This is related to automatic payment.
+Each time debt is paid off, service is disconnected and subscription is canceled, we should divert monthly payment into our savings accounts.

-7. Windfalls are immediately used: Windfalls can be defined as extra money that unexpectedly lands in our lap.
-They may include refunds, bonuses and rebates.
+Windfalls can be defined as extra money that unexpectedly lands in our lap.
+They may include refunds, bonuses, and rebates.
 If we want to reward ourselves, we may use up to 10 percent of the windfalls for anything we want.

 - 5 AMAZING WAYS TO SAVE MONEY RIGHT NOW

 - 5 WAYS TO SAVE MONEY ON AMAZON

 - TIPS ON HOW TO SAVE MONEY AS A TEEN – AND GET WHAT YOU WANT